Betarabbit14/NootBot/README.md

 ![Alt Text](https://github.com/SMIC-ComputerClub/NootBot/blob/master/noot.jpg)

 # NootBot
-A Discrod Bot written in C#.
+A Discord Bot written in C#.
 Uses many APIs; arguably, more than anyone needs, objectively, more than anyone wants.

 I've been using Discord for quite a while now and decided that it'll be cool to make my own bot.
 Since the project im currently working on is frozen due to classified issues, this will be a pet project.